daddymeeks/Assessment-3-Research-Repository/README.md

 "Assessment 2"

 My completed code for a help desk ticketing system for my Assessment 2 in Software Dev.
-Included is a comments file explaining principles I have learned and implemented into my code
+Included is a comments section explaining principles I have learned and implemented into my code

 "Codes"